Alvin Rosco Stancil

 Alvin had several cows used for milking.
 He sold some for beef.
 Alvin kept a milk cow for his personal use.
 Occasionally a woman in the neighborhood could not nurse her baby.
 A milk cow was a necessity.
 Whenever possible Alvin would loan the family a cow.
 He saved more than one baby's life.

 One of Alvin's least favorite jobs was breaking up the ground for Esther's annual garden.
 Alvin used his favorite mule Rhodie.
-Esther grew a variety of vegetables each year, beans, corn, squash, collards, cabbage, butter bean, peas, strawberries, cucumbers, turnips, onions, and Irish potatoes.
+Esther grew a variety of vegetables each year, beans, corn, squash, collards, cabbage, butter beans, peas, strawberries, cucumbers, turnips, onions, and Irish potatoes.
 Watermelons were grown in a separate patch.

+Alvin and Esther played music together.
+Esther played the piano, organ, and guitar.
+She had a lovely voice, often sang while Alvin accompanied her on the violin.
 Alvin also played the banjo.
 He could play most anything by ear, and most instruments.
-Alvin's most requested numbers were 'Over The Waves,' 'Whispering Hope,' 'Silver Threads Among The Gold' and 'Turkey In The Straw' when his audience insisted.
+Alvin's most requested numbers were 'Over The Waves,' 'Whispering Hope,' 'Silver Threads Among The Gold,' and 'Turkey In The Straw' when his audience insisted.
 Often Harvey played the banjo with him.

 Creola Creech Capps

 Alvin's children were musical.
-Beulah, Pluma and Glenn sang together.
+Beulah, Pluma, and Glenn sang together.
 Alvin bought a piano and Beulah played the piano by ear.
 Alvin, who had perfect pitch, would say, "You kids are out of key."
 Alvin was a perfectionist.

 Occasionally after Alvin had a disagreement with Esther he would sing, "When I'm Gone You'll Soon Forget Me!"
 This relieved the tension and all was soon forgiven.
-Theirs was a long lasting love affair.
+Theirs was a long-lasting love affair.

 Alvin said to his children, "You do what I tell you to do."
 One day Alvin told Virginia, "Go into that stall, run that red horse out."
 Virginia hesitated, "I'm afraid, Daddy."
 Alvin wisely replied, "If I thought that horse would hurt you, I wouldn't send you in there."
 Virginia ran the horse outside without incident.

 Alvin and Esther were members of Holly Springs Free Will Baptist Church.
-Harvey, George and John Archer sat in the Amen Corner, their wives sat with the other women and babies.
+Harvey, George, and John Archer sat in the Amen Corner, their wives sat with the other women and babies.
 Alvin, by contrast, always sat with Esther and the children.
 Alvin was one of the few fathers who regularly attended school PTA meetings.

 Alvin and his brother Joe had a grain threshing business in 1924.
 Sometimes George helped too.
 Alvin furnished the gasoline engine.
 Wheat was fed into the thresher.
 The engine acted up.
 Alvin oiled it, and made adjustments while it was running.
 While tinkering with it his left pointer finger got into the machine and it was cut off at the first joint.
 "I don't know if I'm going to be able to play my violin," were Alvin's words of despair.
 Miraculously Alvin was still able to play.

-In 1925, a special Foot Washing Service was held during the Quarterly Meeting, at Holly Springs Free Will Baptist Church.
+In 1925, a special Foot Washing Service was held during the Quarterly Meeting at Holly Springs Free Will Baptist Church.
 Most men from the neighborhood attended.
-Seventeen-year-old Ralph washed Alvin's feet and as he did, Alvin said, "No foolishness now Ralph, if ever a man needs a blessing I do."
+Seventeen-year-old Ralph washed Alvin's feet, and as he did, Alvin said, "No foolishness now Ralph, if ever a man needs a blessing I do."

-Alvin never made whiskey but had a Still and let Jim Lucas and Jim Yelverton use it.
-John Archer's sons, Arthur and Millard, used the Still, too.
-The Still was made by the 'Ten Smith' company.
+Alvin never made whiskey but had a still and let Jim Lucas and Jim Yelverton use it.
+John Archer's sons, Arthur and Millard, used the still too.
+The still was made by the 'Ten Smith' company.
 It came in several different pieces.
-Beer was put in a container, boiled and the steam off the beer collected, this was the whiskey.
+Beer was put in a container, boiled, and the steam off the beer collected; this was the whiskey.

 Alvin bought a 1928 Fordson Tractor and used it to disk his land.
-This four-cylinder tractor produced 20-horse power at 1,000 RPM.
+This four-cylinder tractor produced 20 horsepower at 1,000 RPM.
 A large 50-gallon fuel drum for gasoline was kept down at the barn.

 Although Harvey was better known for creating nicknames, Alvin did nickname Carletta, John's daughter, "Carspinner."

 Alvin opened The Shop House in 1930.
-His tenants used it, so did folks in the neighborhood.
+His tenants used it, and so did folks in the neighborhood.
 Tenants charged items needed and settled up when the crops were sold.
 Daughter Virginia sometimes ran the store.

 Alvin bought Glenn a bicycle.
 Glenn was proud of his new bike.
 Cousins "G.I."
 George Ira Stancil Jr. and "Junior" Thomas Emmette Stancil Jr. had bicycles but not as fine as his.
 George bought a bicycle for his foster son, Bill.

-Esther served fried chicken often and sometimes traded frying chickens for fish, to keep variety in their diet.
+Esther served fried chicken often and sometimes traded frying chickens for fish to keep variety in their diet.

-In 1935 Alvin's health began to fail.
+In 1935, Alvin's health began to fail.
 He sought help at Duke Hospital.
 The doctors wanted him to remain in the hospital, but Alvin's desire was to return home.

 A stroke took his life on April 1, 1935.
 Alvin's body was prepared for burial at Grizzard's Funeral Parlor in Kenly, above Mr. Grizzard's General Store.
 Niece Mamie Stancil combed Alvin's hair for his funeral.
-Alvin wore his hair it in the 'Roach' style at the time of his death.
+Alvin wore his hair in the 'Roach' style at the time of his death.
 His coffin was purchased from Mr. Herbert M. Grizzard.
 Some folks still built coffins at home.
 Wide pine boards were kept for this purpose.

 They took the coffin to the Stancil Family Cemetery.
 Employees of Mr. Grizzard had dug the grave.
-Esther and some of the children sat in a car at the cemetery, for the final words of Rev. Evans, while family and friends stood nearby.
+Esther and some of the children sat in a car at the cemetery for the final words of Rev. Evans, while family and friends stood nearby.
 Vernard knelt beside his Pa's grave and let his tears fall.

-Alvin's epitaph is very appropriate for this unique man.
+Alvin's epitaph is very appropriate for this unique man:

-A fond husband, a tender father and a friend to all
+A fond husband, a tender father, and a friend to all

-Based on memories of Ralph Stancil (nephew), Virginia Stancil Fulghum (daughter), Hilda Stancil Stover (niece), Mamie Stancil Carraway Blair (niece), public information and newspaper articles.
+Based on memories of Ralph Stancil (nephew), Virginia Stancil Fulghum (daughter), Hilda Stancil Stover (niece), Mamie Stancil Carraway Blair (niece), public information, and newspaper articles.

 Renn Stancil Hinton

-www.stancilreunion.com © 2010
+www.stancilreunion.com © 2024

 About Us |